hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 ## Answered Questions

-1. How will we implement the `getFilterChanges` and `getFilterLogs` flow?
-2. How will the relay poll the mirror node?
-3. What kind of limits will be implemented?
+1. What kind of limits will be implemented?
+2. What kind of parameters are accepted from the methods?
+3. What is the difference between `eth_getFilterChanges` and `eth_getFilterLogs` ?
+4. What kind of tests are needed to test this new functionality ?

 ## Tasks (in suggested order):